Google’s Parent Company Wants A Share of Toronto’s Taxes

 Quayside is set to create 2,500 homes, 40 percent of which would be below market price, and a factory that would create 4,000 jobs.

-Per, the Toronto Star, Sidewalk would only develop about 15 percent of the land, leaving the rest to third parties, and proposes to split the revenue generated once the government sells parts of the public land.
+Per, the Toronto Star, Sidewalk would only develop about 15 percent of the land, leaving the rest to other parties, and proposes to split the revenue generated once the government sells parts of the public land.